 Weird Or No Sound

 A working sump pump has a very distinct, clear sound.
 Familiarize yourself with how your sump pump sounds while it still works well.
-If sounds like it’s struggling—or worse, not making sounds at all, despite having water in it—you may need to consider a replacement.
+If it sounds like it’s struggling—or worse, not making sounds at all, despite having water in it—you may need to consider a replacement.

 Pay attention to when and how often your sump pump turns on during a big rain.
 A float switch that isn’t adjusted properly could be a simple reason behind irregular cycling, or perhaps faulty wiring.
-If neither of these are the culprit, then your sump pump might be wearing out.
+If neither of these is the culprit, then your sump pump might be wearing out.

 Water and bacteria are significant causes of rust on sump pumps, and too much rust can lead to corrosion and the deterioration or outright destruction of important parts inside the machine.
 The bacteria can even cause plumbing clogs.
-Letting the rust get out of control could lead to a premature death for your sump pump.
+Letting the rust get out of control could lead to premature death for your sump pump.